wildrosehub/japper/README.md

 # Welcome to Japper
 - The current implementation doesn't complete and solid, so it probably gonna break.

 This tool designed to make mappings for json files with fluent api.
+It uses internally System.Text.Json's JsonNodes.
 It can cache too.
 The caching is used to save frequently called mapped properties.
 Upcoming features are